mhy12345/NoBaidu/readme.txt

 == Contribution ==

-Email me (maohanyang789@163.com) if you have any other requirements, or you can also contribute in my [git repository](https://github.com/mhy12345/NoBaidu).
+Email me (maohanyang789@163.com) if you have any other requirements, or you can also contribute in my git repository (https://github.com/mhy12345/NoBaidu).

 == Frequently Asked Questions ==